We're following all the rules… so why does it still feel off?

 Meet the Coach Behind VeloRESET

-Hi, I’m Joey Myers: Coach, Dad, and Movement Specialist Who Helps Pitchers Heal and Thrive
+Hi, I'm Joey Myers: Coach, Dad, and Movement Specialist Who Helps Pitchers Throw Confidently and Thrive

 For almost two decades, I've worked at the intersection of biomechanics, corrective exercise, and youth athletic development.